YangZhafou/Tensorflow-Neuroevolution/documentation/source/codeepneat/codeepneat-specification.rst

 A CoDeepNEAT module is a class of small deep neural networks that can take on only limited complexity.
 The ANN topology as well as the parameters of the ANN layers are determined through a uniform set of parameters serving as the module genotype.
 However, since the set of parameters for a module instance is uniform and bounded, does this prevent the topology to become overly complex as only limited information can be stored in a CoDeepNEAT module instance.
 On the other hand does this allow for a direct comparison of module parameters as each module instance stores values for each module parameter.

+A CoDeepNEAT module is obviously a very general concept and its specifics are highly dependent on the concrete implementation.
 A simple example module is the pre-implemented ``DenseDropout`` module [see `CoDeepNEAT Modules <./codeepneat-modules.html>`_], whose genotype storing has been implemented in TFNE as listed below.
 The module stores multiple parameters for the initial dense layer, a flag determining the presence of an optional subsequent dropout layer as well as parameters for that subsequent dropout layer.
 This simple class of module can only represent 2 possible ANN topologies, though it can potentially represent any valid parameter combination for the layer configuration.

 .. code-block:: python